mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 {% include image.html file="gce-app-3.png" alt="Screenshot of service account creation screen" max_width="667px" img_link="true" %}

-This is, of course, because Docker stored the file within the container.
+This is, of course, because the container stores the file on its own internal filesystem.
 When you terminate the host VM, you lose all files in its Docker containers.

 To address this, you need to configure the Docker container to store all persistent data in a Google Cloud Storage (GCS) bucket.

+# A GCS-aware architecture

+Here is the architecture you'll be creating:

+{% include image.html file="full-architecture.png" alt="flask-demo-app architecture diagram" max_width="718px" img_link="true" %}

+The web browser only talks to the web server, Nginx, which acts as the orchestrator for all front-end requests.
+If the web browser is requesting a file, nginx can fetch it from GCS via the gcsfuse utility.
+For all other requests, Nginx forwards the request to the flask-upload-demo app.
+The app can write new files to GCS, also via the gcsfuse utility.
+Everything in the VM is disposable because GCS stores all the permanent state.

 # Creating a GCS bucket (optional)

-If you don't have a GCS bucket yet, you can create one using `gcloud` with the following command:
+If you don't have a GCS bucket yet, you can create one with the following `gcloud` command:

 ```bash
 STORAGE_LOCATION="us-east1"